About the Vulval Pain Society

 We are delighted to announce that Diane Hamdy, who set up the Vulval Pain Society with David Nunns in 1996, has been granted Honorary Membership of the VPS.

 Vulval Health Awareness Campaign

-Please visit the new revamped VHAC site.
-Includes message board and details of how to join an online group for women who have vulval cancer or any pre-cancerous condition of the vulva, including VIN and Paget's.
-Left, Fabia Brackenbury, Founder of VHAC and the National Lichen Sclerosus Support Group.
+Please visit the VHAC site.
+It includes a message board and details of how to join an online group for women who have vulval cancer or any pre-cancerous condition of the vulva, including VIN and Paget's.
+Fabia Brackenbury is the founder of VHAC and also the Association for Lichen Sclerosus and Vulval Health.

 Origins of this website

 Many thanks to Liz Bailey who started this site and with design help from her brother Doug, gained a British Medical Association award for it a few years ago.
 She generously donated the site to the VPS as it became more popular.